fenago/ernesto-spark-databricks/Lab_6.md

 This completes our first ever Spark program.
 All we need to do now is to run it.

-## Run Program
+## Lab Solution

-**Step 5:** To run this program from the terminal, simply run the following command.
-The program will the then be compiled and executed.

-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.wordCount"`

-Once you click above command, `sbt` will start executing the program by first compiling and then display the result in the bottom.
+Lab solution is present in `wordCount.scala` file.

 The execution might take some time based upon the hardware configuration of your machine.

 ![](./Screenshots/Chapter_4/Selection_018.png)